RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 6. Someone other than the missionary will lead the congregation in prayer
 7. More prayer

-This is a tentative roadmap.
+Here ends my tentative roadmap.
 My hope is that by starting the discussion in this way, CALC will be prepared to support the next generation of missionary raised from within.

 ### God's peace,

-## Dan
+### Dan